 Cheap Uganda Gorilla Permits for 2020, Budget Trekking Options

-How to trek the mountains gorillas on budget, companies offering cheap and affordable gorilla safari tours in Uganda and Rwanda, how to cut costs for your gorilla trip and where to find cheaper acommodation close to the apes.
+How to trek the mountains gorillas on budget, companies offering cheap and affordable gorilla safari tours in Uganda and Rwanda, how to cut costs for your Uganda safari and where to find cheaper acommodation close to the apes.

 In 2011 UWA then introduced the discounted gorilla permits for the low seasons (April, May and November) so that tourists do not miss the once in the lifetime opportunity to track the mountain gorillas.
 Ever since UWA introduced these discounted permits, more and more tourists picked interest in tracking gorillas and participating in other activities like golden monkey tracking, mountain hiking and Batwa cultural trail in the low seasons.
 Later, UWA stopped the discount permits.